JuliaDocs/Documenter.jl/docs/src/index.md

 - [``\LaTeX`` syntax](@ref latex_syntax) support.
 - Checks for missing docstrings and incorrect cross references.
 - Generates tables of contents and docstring indexes.
-- Automatically builds and deploys docs from Travis to GitHub Pages.
+- Automatically builds and deploys docs from GitHubActions or TravisCI to GitHub Pages.

 The [Package Guide](@ref) provides a tutorial explaining how to get started using Documenter.